Our Idaho Location

-However, many of these drugs are supposed to only be taken on a short term basis, and people can end up taking them for years.
-Ativan is one of these drugs, and you might be surprised to learn that it’s not uncommon for people to need the help of Ativan addiction treatment centers in order to stop it successfully.
+Ativan is one of these drugs.
+Although it can be used to effectively treat insomnia, seizures, anxiety and other conditions, it is not meant to be a permanent solution.
+With that said, you might be surprised to learn that it’s not uncommon for people to become dependent and reliant on this drug.
+These individuals may need to rely on help from Ativan addiction treatment centers to stop using.
 Ativan abuse can wreak havoc on the human body, and it can be a very difficult drug addiction to recover from.

 Take one of our addiction quizzes to find out if you or someone you care about needs help today.

 Ativan is a benzodiazepine.
 This type of medication has a calming effect on the central nervous system (CNS), so it can effectively treat anxiety disorders, seizures, insomnia and more.
 This drug is also called a sedative-hypnotic or anxiolytic drug.
 The generic form is known as lorazepam.

 This medication comes in two different forms.
 Ativan tablets are often prescribed by doctors for patients to take at home.
 These patients may suffer from anxiety disorders or seizures.
 There is also an Ativan solution for intravenous injection.
 This injection is often given before surgery to help patients sleep.